Asset Allocation Strategies by Age

 • Bonds: 40-50%

-• Cash: Increasing amount for liquidity
+• Cash: Growing allocation for peace of mind and liquidity

 In Your 60s